NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 See :numref:`heights_from_dem` for the option ``--heights-from-dem``, and :numref:`bundle_adjust` for the documentation of all options above.

-If large errors are still left at the image periphery, increase ``--robust-threshold`` to 2 or so, to focus more on those.
+If large errors are still left at the image periphery, decrease ``--heights-from-dem-uncertainty``.
+Also consider adding more images overlapping with the current ones.

 .. figure:: images/kaguya_intrinsics_opt_example.png
    :name: kaguya_intrinsics_opt_example